Tallinn Town Hall: Construction history

-The tower's wooden structure that had been restored in 195, was partly rotten by 1996 and the tin coating was broken.
+The tower's wooden structure that had been restored in 1952, had partly rotted by 1996 and the tin cladding had disintegrated.
 So, the spire and the Old Thomas with a symbolic meaning were both replaced.
-The Old Thomas could have fallen down in case of a bigger storm.
+Old Thomas could have fallen down in case of a bigger storm.
 The works began in the beginning of 1996, when the needed details were prepared in Albu parish.
 The parts of the tower were transported to Tallinn in June – the assembly and covering with copper tiles had already begun.
 It took 1.4 tonnes of copper plates to cover the wooden structure of the tower.
 In the last week of work on Wednesday, the tower's parts were put together and initially, the Old Thomas was placed on the tower next to the town hall tower.
 The old tower had to be strengthened so that it would not decay during the work.
 The upper part was raised at 8:45 a.m.
 Initially the work was planned to be finished at 3:00 p.m but was delayed until night.
 The wind rose and when only the last part of the tower was left to be raised, there was a risk that the wind would disturb the work.
 Finally, at 7:00 p.m., the last part of the tower was taken to its place.
 The tower's construction and placement were worked out by the project office Sille, engineer Danil.
 Plans were carried out by AS Stinger, led by Voldemar Metsaallik.
 The spire was put up with the help of Pekkaniska aerial platform.

 During the restorations in 1970, one huge medieval hall was restored.
 It had been rebuilt as smaller chambers for over 300 years.
 The ovens' two foot chimneys that were built to heat the chambers were demolished from the hall to the vaulted ceiling.
 The hole in the vaulted ceiling that was hacked there in the 17th century was covered with a plastered wooden base hanging on the ropes.